 The Marshall Health Internal Medicine Nurse Practitioner Fellowship is a one-year post graduate training program.
 Fellows are required to complete general internal medicine and cardiology rotations.
 Other rotations may include but are not limited to endocrinology, gastroenterology, nephrology and pulmonology.
-Two fellows will be chosen each year.
+This year the program will be expanding to include rural rotations.
+A total of 4 fellows will be selected each year

 These are the goals of the Marshall Health Internal Medicine Nurse Practitioner Fellowship Program: